icl-mq/toothbrushing-dataset/README.md

 The data files are stored using `git-lfs` which needs to be installed separately.
 Please consult https://docs.github.com/en/github/managing-large-files/installing-git-large-file-storage in order to enable `git-lfs` on your platform.

 The datasets are located in the data folder.
 Each subfolder represents a single brushing session.
-The folder naming convention is as follows:
+The folder naming convention includes metadata as follows:

-## Detailed Documentation
+## Experiment Metadata

 Each experiment is contained in a separate folder under [/data](/data).
 The folders and files within the folder have the following naming convention: